 Federal funding drives scientific innovations in

-human heart cells made by Dr. Oscar Abilez
+heart cells made by Dr. Oscar Abilez and his

 Funding cuts could reduce US competitiveness